 All people who come into contact with children and their families have a role to play in safeguarding children.
 Bridgwater College academy has a designated Safeguarding Lead who will provide support to staff members to carry out their safeguarding duties and who will liaise closely with other services such as children’s social care.

-Designated Safeguarding Lead – Nicola Doughty
+Designated Safeguarding Lead – Nikki Doughty

 Deputy Safeguarding Lead – Sally Power

-The child Protection policy can be found here
+The Child Protection policy can be found here

 The Extremism and Radicalisation Parent Leaflet can be found here